More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 In the “attention economy,” people don’t necessarily have the time or the patience to sit down and read the manual.

-To stand out, you’ve got to deliver a product that’s intuitive and demonstrates value from the get-go.
+To stand out, you’ve got to deliver a product that’s intuitive and demonstrates its value proposition from the get-go.

 The companies that embrace this will pull ahead and win.